URDME/urdme/workflows/DLCM/experiments/2_avascular_tumour/README.txt

      - Run with sigma = 32*1e-4 for stable circular growth with creeping effect (migration towards oxygen source)
      - Run with sigma = 5*1e-4 for tumor that begins to split in two
+     - Load 'morphology_DLCM1.mat' or 'morphology_DLCM2.mat' and run the
+        section 'Plots' to get figures from the first two experiments in §4.2 in [2]

     3) AvascularTumorPDE.m - PDE avascular tumor model as
     effective model of the one in AvascularTumor_updated.m [2]